Best Neighborhoods in The Bronx For Families

 Kingsbridge, NYC

-The dining options are immense, and getting to other parts of the city is easily accessible as there are 3 nearby subway stations located beside a metro north station.
-The crime rate is very low, which is 12.24 crimes per 1000 residents, which is yet another highlight of Kingsbridge.
+The dining options are immense, and getting to other parts of the city is easily accessible, as there are 3 nearby subway stations located beside a Metro-North station.
+The crime rate is very low, at just 12.24 crimes per 1000 residents, which is yet another highlight of Kingsbridge, making it one of the safest Bronx neighborhoods for families and first-time homebuyers.

 Morris Park, NYC